huzaifa113/CruiseBooker/replit.md

 - Enhanced error logging and debugging
 - Added health check endpoint for monitoring
 - Database now auto-populates with 4 sample cruises

+✅ **Successful Migration to Supabase** (August 21, 2025):
+- Migrated from Neon to Supabase PostgreSQL for better Vercel compatibility
+- Updated database configuration to use pooler connection for serverless functions
+- Successfully connected and populated with cruise data (4 sample cruises)
+- Removed all debugging console logs from frontend
+- Fixed Mediterranean Explorer cruise image display
+- Ready for production Vercel deployment